 Canary releases describe deployments where the new feature is exposed only to a small set of the user base currently using your app.
 That way you can reduce the risk of testing in production and get immediate feedback.
 A/B Testing uses similar routing mechanisms but focuses on deploying variations of features to be able to compare user reactions/adoption to it.

-Wouldn’t it be great to be able to do that with your SAP UI5 apps?
+Wouldn’t it be great to be able to run sophisticated deployments in production with your SAP UI5 apps?
 Today is your lucky day!
 We are looking at canary releases in more detail 🙂

 Closer Look at the implementation details